bckenstler/CLR/README.md

 A cyclical learning rate is a policy of learning rate adjustment that increases the learning rate off a base value in a cyclical nature.
 Typically the frequency of the cycle is constant, but the amplitude is often scaled dynamically at either each cycle or each mini-batch iteration.

+CLR policies have been shown to provide quicker converge for some neural network tasks and architectures.
+The purpose of this module is to not only provide an easy implementation of CLR for Keras, but to enable easy experimentation with policies not explored in the original paper.

 `clr_callback.py` contains the callback class `CyclicLR()`.

 This class includes 3 built-in CLR policies, `'triangular'`, `'triangular2'`, and `'exp_range'`, as detailed in the original paper.
 It also allows for custom amplitude scaling functions, enabling easy experimentation.